Karroroenning/Project_1_layout/README.md

 Information about when the festival takes place.

--I think it is important that the dates have the largest text size on the page.
+- I think it is important that the dates have the largest text size on the page.
 Because right now, that is the most important information.
 So the user can book into the calendar and take time off from work or school

  ![Information about when the festival takes place.](/assets/images/images_readme/festival_dates.png)